frlan/blankspot/README.md

 ------------

 Blankspot depends on:

 - Django and therefor Python
-- A database server supported by django (PostgreSQL recommended)
+- A database server supported by django (PostgreSQL recommended) and its development libraries -- we have used PostgreSQL here

+For detailed list of python dependencies, have a look at requirements.txt next to this file.

 Creating databaseuser